lambdaclass/lambdaworks/docs/src/starks/protocol_overview.md

 - A vector $D=(d_1,\dots,d_M)$, with $d_i$ in $\mathbb{F}$ for all $i$ and $d_i\neq d_j$ for all $i\neq j$.
 - An integer $k > 0$.

-The commitment scheme will only work for polynomials of degree at most $N$.
-This means anyone can commit to any polynomial, but the Open protocol will pass only for polynomials satisfying that degree bound.
+The commitment scheme will only work for polynomials of degree strictly less than $N$.
+This means: anyone can commit to any polynomial, but the Open protocol will pass only for polynomials satisfying that degree bound.

 ### Commit
 Given a polynomial $p$, the commitment $[p]$ is just the commitment of the vector $(p(d_1), \dots, p(d_M))$.
 That is, $[p]$ is the root of the Merkle tree of the vector of evaluations of $p$ at $D$.